ronnakamoto/accountability-protocol/README.md

 In case of delays, the projects can incentivise the investors via off-chain means.
 This aligns well with game theory wherein all participants have a favourable outcome.

-## Acknowledgements
+## 🏆 Acknowledgements

-This project has been built using [Scaffold-Eth-2](https://github.com/scaffold-eth/se-2)
+This project has been built using [Scaffold-Eth-2](https://github.com/scaffold-eth/se-2).
+And I extend my gratitude to the creators and contributors of this invaluable resource.

+Join me in this mission to bring accountability and transparency to the world of cryptocurrency fundraising.
+Together, we can create a safer, more reliable ecosystem for investors and developers alike.